Simple Tips to Improve Your Memory

-One example of what someone might do is to simply repeat it over and over, which seems a little lame, but it works.
+One example of what someone might do is repeat it over and over, which seems a little lame, but it works.
 Make sure you also allow enough time to learn it.
-If you become distracted too soon after you hear data, you will forget it much more easily.
+If you become distracted too soon after you hear data, you will forget it much more quickly.

-It's important to exercise this habit, which will make it easier to remember things with less repetitions, for example if you're a Christian, practice memorizing verses.
+It's important to exercise this habit, which will make it easier to remember things with fewer repetitions, for example, if you're a Christian, practice memorizing verses.
 If not, then you could practice memorizing the first fifty numbers to pi, or the names of Presidents in a row, the states in alphabetical order, the countries in Africa.
 Find something that interests you, and set your mind to memorize it.
-It will be a great exercise for your brain and will help you recall those facts when you don't have a pen.
+It will be an excellent exercise for your brain and will help you recall those facts when you don't have a pen.
 This type of training also will exercise your mind, which will improve your capacity to learn.

 Take Care Of Your Brain